getgud-io/cpp-getgud-sdk/README.md

-# GetGud C++ SDK Documentation
+# GetGud C++ SDK

-This C++ SDK allows you to integrate the GetGud platform in your application for toxicity protection and analytics purposes.
+Getgud C++ SDK allows you to integrate the GetGud platform in your application.
+With the help of Getgud SDK you will be able to send your Game and Match data to Getgud as well as reports and players metadata.

 ## Table of Contents

 - Getting Started
 - Configuration
+- Logging
 - Usage
     - Initialization
+    - Starting Games and Matches
+    - Adding Actions, Reports and Chat data to live Matches
-    - Starting and Ending Games
+    - Ending Games and Matches
-    - Match Management
-    - Sending Reports and Actions
+    - Sending Reports to past Matches
-    - Updating Players
+    - Sending Player Updates
     - Disposing the SDK
-- Example
+- Examples

 ## Getting Started